 - Have a plumber check the sacrificial anode, which prevents the water and trace minerals from eroding the geyser.

-Ticking off even just a few of the risk checks we've just explored will help you sleep more soundly tonight.
+Ticking off only a few of the risks we've just explored will help you sleep more soundly tonight.
 And remember, when risks do become a reality, all the solutions you need are only a call away.
 Santam.
 Insurance good and proper.